-Clinical expectations include: 1) critical oversight of the clinical component of the treatment plan, 2) collaboration with formal and informal networks, 3) provision of therapeutic and rehabilitative interventions, 4) ongoing assessment of the youth to determine progress in the treatment program, 5) regular review, and updating if necessary, of the diagnosis and therapeutic interventions. • A licensed clinician provides treatment services in the youth's home, the therapeutic foster home and/or in the community.
-Clinical services are provided for the youth, the reunifying family, and the therapeutic foster care parents as deemed appropriate in the treatment plan.
+- Clinical expectations include: 1) oversight of the treatment plan, 2) collaboration with formal and informal networks, 3) provision of treatment and rehabilitative interventions, 4) ongoing assessment of the youth to determine progress in the treatment, 5) regular review, and updating, if necessary, of the diagnosis and treatment interventions. - A licensed clinician provides treatment services in the youth's home, the TFC home and/or in the community.
+Clinical services are provided for the youth, the reunifying family, and the TFC parents as deemed appropriate in the treatment plan.
 The frequency of this service is to be no less than weekly for each or as otherwise defined by the treatment plan and endorsed by the clinical supervisor.
-Frequency of services can be titrated as needed during the termination phase of treatment.
-The licensed clinician will also serve as the liaison for communication and a therapeutic consultant for all treatment team members.
-The licensed clinician will provide the reunifying family and the therapeutic foster parent(s) assistance in understanding clinical issues that impact the youth. • The therapeutic foster home will have one therapeutic foster care parent available to provide rehabilitative intervention for the youth. • The clinical director or the licensed clinician will be available to provide therapeutic crisis intervention to support all members of the treatment team at all times. • The reunifying family is involved, as clinically appropriate, and is active in service decisions for the youth. • The service is all inclusive and will be reimbursed at a daily rate for treatment services in the therapeutic foster home.
-The service is to be utilized as a primary intervention for high needs youth who have experienced a higher level of care, and/or are not able to have their clinical needs met with a lower intensity of treatment. • The community based behavioral health program that operates the TFC program, and trains and supports the therapeutic foster family, provides a 20 hour initial training on mental health and substance use disorders, including the effects of trauma on youth, suicide prevention, emotional and behavioral interventions, in addition to training topics required by the agency.
-It is the responsibility of the therapeutic foster parent(s) to attain 12 additional training hours per year to be determined and approved by the agency which the program is operated out of.
-In addition to the biological, adoptive or guardianship children, the therapeutic foster parent(s) will have no more than two TFC youth residing in their home at a time (special consideration is given to sibling groups).
-The TFC program shall have a director and an adequate number of non-licensed staff to provide administration, training, and any additional support of the TFC program.
-Length of service is individualized according to the needs of the youth.
-When TFC treatment is complete, the youth will be discharged from the TFC home.
-Staffing Licensed Program Clinical Director (psychiatrist, psychologist or LIMHP) - C Licensed and/or provisionally licensed clinician Child placing agency staff and the therapeutic foster parents iny care workgroup neconiniended changes to brins merapedite roster care service benintion Staffing Ratio The clinical director shall supervise no more than six clinicians providing services in the ThFC program at one time.
-The licensed clinician shall provide clinical services to no more than eight therapeutic foster care children at one time.
-Hours of Operation 24/7 with the availability of clinical assistance.
-Desired Individual The youth has met the treatment plan goals and objectives.
-Outcome • The condition that brought the child to this treatment level is stabilized, and the child is able to successfully maintain at home and in the community in the absence of the supportive services and interventions provided in the TFC home.
-The youth has support systems secured to help maintain safety and stability at home and in the community.
-Admission All of the following guidelines are required to be met: guidelines The youth has a current edition DSM diagnoses for a disorder that is causing functional impairment requiring TFC level of intervention. • The youth has been unsuccessful in a lower intensity of services and/or is clinically identified as requiring therapeutic foster care treatment to prevent regression and improve symptoms and functioning. • The youth has a history of psychiatric residential or inpatient treatment or is at risk of requiring a higher level of care in the absence of this program.
-And one or more of the following: The youth is experiencing or is at risk for self-harming, aggressive, or destructive behaviors The youth has a significant history of trauma Excluding factors include the following: truancy and law violations in the absence of other symptoms.
-Continued stay The youth is making progress toward the goals but has not made sufficient progress to consider discharge; and/or guidelines • There is sufficient clinical information to show that TFC level of care continues to be the least restrictive level of care that can meet the individual needs of the youth.
-Discharge Criteria The youth no longer meets admission criteria or meets criteria for a more or less intense level of service; And one of the following: • Youth has not benefited from the TFC program and there is not a reasonable expectation of further progress at this level of care.
-The youth has met the goals of TFC and can be safely discharged from treatment.
+Frequency of services can be titrated as needed during the termination phase of treatment. - The licensed clinician will also serve as the liaison for communication and a treatment consultant for all treatment team members. - The licensed clinician will provide the reunifying family and the TFC parent(s) assistance in understanding clinical issues that impact the youth. - A TFC member will be available to provide rehabilitative intervention for the youth. - The clinical director or the licensed clinician will be available to provide crisis intervention to support all members of the treatment team at all times. - The reunifying family is involved, as clinically appropriate, and is active in service decisions for the youth. - The service is all inclusive and will be reimbursed at a daily rate for treatment services in the TFC home. - The following criteria must be met for a client's admission to a TFC program: - o The need for TFC must be identified on an Initial Diagnostic Interview based on the following criteria: The client must have sufficient need for active treatment at the time of intake to justify the expenditure of the client/family's and program's time, energy, and resources; Of all reasonable options for active treatment available to the client, active treatment in this program must prevent placement in a more restrictive setting and be reasonably expected to improve the client's condition; - The proposed or revised treatment plan must be the most efficient and appropriate use of the program to meet the client/family's particular needs; - o The plan must address active and ongoing involvement of the family in care provision; and - o The program is designed to meet the needs of clients age 20 and younger. - The community based behavioral health program that operates the TFC program, and trains and supports the TFC family, provides a 20 hour initial training on mental health and substance use disorders, including the effects of trauma on youth, suicide prevention, emotional and behavioral interventions, in addition to training topics required by the agency. - It is the responsibility of the TFC parent(s) to attain 12 additional training hours per year to be determined and approved by the agency which the program is operated out of. - In addition to the biological, adoptive or guardianship children, the TFC parent(s) will have no more than two youth receiving TFC treatment residing in their home at a time (special consideration is given to sibling groups). - The TFC program shall have a director and an adequate number of non-licensed staff to provide administration, training, and any additional support of the TFC program.

-Treatment Family Care Workgroup Recommended Changes to DHHS Therapeutic Foster Care Service Definition
+Treatment Family Care Service Definition